kriswiner/PAA3905/README.md

 # PAA3905

- This sketch configures and reads data from the PAA3905 optical flow sensor.
+ These sketches configure and read data from the PAA3905 optical flow sensor.
  The sensor uses standard SPI for communications at a maximum serial port speed of 2 MHz.
 The sensor data ready is signaled by an active LOW interrupt.